tientran0826/Combine-Large-Language-Model-with-Logical-Symbolic-Solver-for-multi-hop-problems-in-RAG/README.md

 ## Set working enviroment

-Set your API in the `pyproject.toml` file, located in the same directory as the root folder.
+If using default arguments, plase set your API in the `pyproject.toml` file, located in the same directory as the root folder.
 Define `API_KEY` as the AnyScale API key and `OPENAI_KEY` as the OpenAI key.

 ```toml
 # pyproject.toml file